SkylineCommunications/dataminer-docs/develop/TOOLS/ThirdPartyTools/WinDbg.md

 ## Commands

-The following table contains an overview of some useful meta-commands.
+The following table contains an overview of some useful commands.

 | Command                                                                    | Description                                                               |
 |----------------------------------------------------------------------------|---------------------------------------------------------------------------|